 He kept the water moccasin as a pet and felt it necessary to kiss it on occasion.
+Yes, really.
+The story gets weirder.
 He kept track of how many times he got his face close to the snake, and had reached 12 before the snake bit him.
-According to his friend who witnessed the attack, Hatfield went to kiss the snake, that was kept in a pillow case, before “he ran out of the room saying hospital, hospital.
-Now, now.”
+His 13th attempt ended up being the one that put him in the hospital.

 "Just like any animal in Florida, if they pose a danger to people, we recommend you stay a safe distance."